trisulnsm/dinodoc/trisuldocs/docs/ug/ha/dr.md

 passwd: password updated successfully
 ```

-### Create a SSH key pair for automatic ssh
+### Create aSSHkey pair for automatic ssh

 :::note

-Do these for both PRIMARY-BACKUP and BACKUP-PRIMARY directions.
+Do these for bothPRIMARY-BACKUPandBACKUP-PRIMARYdirections.

 :::

 #### Use ssh-keygen

-Login as the trisul user and use `ssh-keygen` to create a key pair.
-Press ENTER to skip the passphrase.
+Login as the trisul user and use`ssh-keygen`to create a key pair.
+PressENTERto skip the passphrase.

 ```bash
 su trisul